 Jackie works closely with the Board, management, and communications teams to provide current information to the Board of Trade membership and its volunteers.
-Her role involves database management, e-marketing design and delivery, and technology support for staff.
+Her role involves database management, online marketing design and delivery, and technology support for staff.
 She works with the member benefits team in providing support through collateral development.
 Jackie is also the recording secretary for the Board of Trade and provides administrative support to the Board.

-Ziyi Qian, Membership Executive
+Ziyi Qian, Membership and Advertisement

 p.
 726-2961, ext.
 212

 Ziyi (pronounced “Zee”) is our new Membership Account Executive.
 Ziyi holds a Bachelor of Commerce from Memorial University with additional experience from China and Italy.
 Responsible for the recruitment of new business members, Ziyi energetically provides support for new members, aiding in their integration with the Board of Trade’s many programs and services.
 He loves to meet with business, listen and brainstorm together on ways the Board can help them grow.
 Ziyi seeks to celebrate the success of our members as well and always welcomes members’ exciting news.
 If you want to spread your message via our channels, make sure to drop Ziyi an email!
 Outside our office, you might find Ziyi is flying to his next destination, having a time at local restaurants, and performing around the city.